Thant Thaw Kaung

-Thant Thaw Kaung (သန့်သော်ကောင်း) is a prominent Burmese publisher and library advocate.
+Thant Thaw Kaung (သန့်သော်ကောင်း) is a Burmese publisher and library advocate.
 He heads the Myanmar Book Aid and Preservation Foundation, and the Daw Khin Kyi Foundation's mobile library project.

 Early life and education

 Thaw Kaung was born in 1969 to Thaw Kaung, a Burmese academic, and Khin Than, a government accountant.
 He graduated from the University of Medicine 1, Yangon.

 Career

 After graduating, Thant Thaw Kaung practiced as a physician until founding the Myanmar Book Centre, a book importer and distributor in 1995.
 Myanmar Book Centre supplies books and educational materials to 98% of the country's libraries, schools, and universities.

 After the 2008 Cyclone Nargis, Thant Thaw Kaung succeeded his father to become head of the Myanmar Book Aid and Preservation Foundation, which seeks to preserve Burmese manuscripts and books.

 In 2013, he joined the advisory board of the Asian Festival of Children's Content, replacing his father.
 In 2014, the Asia Foundation awarded Thant Thaw Kaung with a visiting fellowship.
 In 2014, the Association of American Publishers awarded him the Jeri Laber International Freedom to Publish Award for playing "a leading role in keeping books and literary life alive in Myanmar (Burma) under an oppressive authoritarian regime."
 In 2017, APNIC's Information Society Innovation Fund funded Thant Thaw Kaung's foundation through a grant.